Methods 1-3

 o Add unfamiliar objects to their play

-o Praise the child’s attempts to use objects in new ways
+o Praise the child’s attempts to use objects in new, unconventional ways

 o Encourage exploration of different aspects or functions of thing (eg: open and closing, sorting by color, shape or use)

 Method #2.
 Scaffold play.
-The term “scaffolding” refers to the process of supporting increasingly higher levels of sophistication.
-Here it is applied to the child’s play.
-Starting in toddlerhood and beyond your nanny can incorporate these tactics to scaffold your child:
+"Scaffolding” means supporting increasingly higher levels of sophistication.
+This is how we gently promote progress in any area.
+Here we're applying it to your child’s play.
+Starting in toddlerhood and beyond, your nanny can incorporate these tactics to scaffold your child:

 Method #3.
 Encourage concept development.
 “Concept development” is idea development.
-Your nanny can help increase your child’s knowledge of general concepts by labeling and talking about:
+Your nanny can help increase your child’s knowledge of general concepts by labeling and talking about these things, but letting the child lead as much as possible:

-Spatial relations (over, under, above, across, up, down, between - This is a good activity in the car as you are driving under, over and across bridges, for instance)
+Spatial relations (over, under, above, across, up, down, between - This is also a good activity in the car as you're driving under, over and across bridges, for instance)

-Check out the fourth and fifth ways your nanny can support your young child’s cognitive development in Part 2 of this series.
+Check out the last two of the five ways your nanny can support your young child’s cognitive development in Part 2 of this article.

 Based on research by: